TCGInc/gsachallenge/README.md

    widgets (such as a date-picker) that behave like mobile native elements.

- * Karma/Mocha (MIT License) - unit testing framework - With Karma and
+ * Protractor/Mocha (MIT License) - unit testing framework - With
-   Mocha we are able to exercise the services and front end (through phantomjs).
+ Protractor and Mocha we are able to exercise the services and front end (through phantomjs).
 By plugging our unit test harness into Jenkins, we are able to generate a unit test report within continuous integration.

  * Jenkins (MIT License) - continuous integration, testing, and production deployment - By installing and configuration Jenkins, we